section-engineering-education/engineering-education/content/articles/track-individual-logged-in-users-using-google-analytics/index.md

 ---
 [Google Analytics](https://analytics.google.com/analytics/web/) is a free web analytics service that allows you to analyze in-depth detail about the visitors to your website.
 <!--more-->
-In this article, we will have an in-depth view of how we can implement google analytics to track the activities of our website users.
+In this article, we will go through an in-depth view of how we can implement Google Analytics to track the activities of our website users.

 ### Objectives
 By the end of this article, the readers will be familiar with the following:
-- Setting up Google Analytics account.
+- Setting up a Google Analytics account.
 - Creating Google Analytics property.
 - Creating a view with `User Id` enabled.
 - Creating custom dimensions to track user types.